 Invest in Prototyping and Testing

-Although finite-element analysis can identify problem areas with a proposed part and tooling, a prototype provides true proof of concept.
+Rollforming making the case although finite-element analysis can identify problem areas with a proposed part and tooling, a prototype provides true proof of concept.
 If investing in upfront tooling, also invest in prototyping and real-load testing.

 Prototyping helps justify a tooling investment by verifying the design’s integrity.
 It also can be tested in the context of its assembly or interaction with other components that compose the final product.